|

 Daily management starts with an assessment of both capacity and demand.
 That assessment is worthless if there is no way to adjust.
 Since most companies are already trying to maximize demand and seldom intentionally reduce it, the go-to method is adjusting capacity.
 That means adding and removing people from the team for short periods.

 To do this, teams need to be cross-trained.
-Someone has to have the skills to step in and out of a process quickly.
+Someone must have the skills to step in and out of a process quickly.
 Typically, this is covered with a battle drill or playbook.
 When a particular situation presents itself, the planning and preparation is already done.
 It just becomes a matter of announcing the decision rather than trying to figure out what to do.

 Typical battle drills include: